IgnaLog/nextjs-mongodb-crud/README.md

 ## Getting Started

+First you will need to install the node modules packages via the `npm i` command in the main project path.

+Create an `.env` file in the main project directory and place the following environment variables that configure your mongodb session:

+    MONGODB_URL=<mongodb://127.0.0.1/nextjsmongodb>

-First, run the development server:
+After that, run the development server:

 ```bash
 npm run dev